-Figure 1.7.2.1 below depicts communities that accrued the greatest proportions of combined reef fish landings documented around the Gulf region during 2020.
-Landings are based on all allowable gear types used by participants in the respective commercial reef fish harvest sectors
+Figure 1.7.1.2.1 depicts communities that accrued the greatest proportions of combined reef fish landings documented around the Gulf region during 2020.
+Landings used to calculate the RQs are based on all allowable gear types used by participants in the respective commercial reef fish harvest sectors around the Gulf.

-Figure 1.7.2.1.
+Figure 1.7.1.2.1.
 Leading communities ranked by RQ of all Gulf reef fish landings.
 RQ values (y-axis) are omitted from the figure to maintain confidentiality.
 Source: SERO, Community ALS 2020.